Dor-sketch/HopfieldNetCore/README.md

-# Hopfield Network Visualizer 🧠
+# Hopfield Dynamics Visualizer: TSP Edition 🧠

 This tool is a graphical user interface (GUI) designed to visualize and interact with a Hopfield network, a type of recurrent artificial neural network used as a content-addressable memory system.
 The GUI provides a dynamic and interactive way to explore the network's behavior, including its state transitions, energy landscape, and pattern storage and retrieval capabilities.